erichzg/YoRPG_RandomProjectGenerator/README.md

 	All stats are multiplied by 1.1 when leveling up, and HP is fully restored.

 ###Stat display (Dawei Huang):
-Added stats display for both character and monster
+Added stats display for both character and monster.
-	Stats are health, strength, defense, and attack rating Stats display at the end of every encounter
+	Stats are health, strength, defense, and attack rating.
+	Stats display at the end of every encounter.

 ##Gameplay
 	1) Select the difficulty of the gameplay (Easy, Not So Easy, Beowulf hath nothing on me.
 Bring it on)